WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 ### ZeroLink

 ZeroLink is a framework to holistically design a privacy and fungibility setup for Bitcoin.
-This encompasses more than just a single CoinJoin transaction, but also includes network level privacy defends against third parties spying.
+This encompasses more than just a single CoinJoin transaction, but also includes network level privacy defense against third party spying.

 Read more: [ZeroLink: the Bitcoin Fungibility Framework](/using-wasabi/CoinJoin.md#zerolink-protocol-step-by-step)
 :::